ctribe/ECE411-Project/README.md

 The nocLock
 ==============

-A secret knock detector for your to hide your everyday items!
+A secret knock detector for you to hide your everyday items!